-10 things to see, do and know for the Great American Trucking Show
+Click here to register for the Great American Trucking Show.

 The Great American Trucking Show starts this week (Aug.
 21) and has plenty for drivers and owner-operators, like eye-popping show trucks, educational seminars, equipment displays and live entertainment.

 As a primer for the show, here are 10 things you can see or do or should know for the show.

 1. Best of the best show trucks: